tatecarson/ATMI-Presentation-Marp/index.md

 <!--

-- My course covers
-  - the history of game sound and its evolution
+- First, my course covers the history of game sound and its evolution
-  - Aims to transform existing skills in linear media sound design and music to interactive game audio, adapting them a gaming context
+- Then we work to transform existing skills in  sound design and music composition for linear media to the needs of interactive game audio.
-  - both the technical aspects of audio implementation and the creative aspects of sound design needed for game audio
-- Includes a collaborative group project with Computer Game Design program to apply skills to a real game audio project
+- The final project is a collaborative group project with Computer Game Design program to apply skills to a real game audio project
-  - Allows students to utilize skills learned in class on a hands-on game development experience
+  - This project allows students to utilize skills learned in class on a hands-on game development experience -->
-- Provides a well-rounded game audio education to prepare students for careers in the gaming industry
-- Fits into the broader music technology curriculum as game audio is a growing field in the music industry -->

 ---